danionescu0/home-automation/python-server/readme.md

 * pybluez requires the following linux packages: libbluetooth-dev, python-dev

 # running the servers
-* in a screen or background process run the background process:
+* in a screen or background process run: "python background.py"
-* python background.py
-* in other screen or background process run
+* in other screen or background process run: "python webserver.py"
-* python webserver.py